 In March the Emir ordered that the nationality of some government critics and their families be reinstated.

 On 2 January the Court of Cassation suspended the Appeal Court’s decision to restore the nationality of Ahmad Jabr al-Shamari and his family until it issued its verdict.
 In early March, Ahmad Jabr al-Shamari withdrew his appeal against the 2014 government decision to strip him of his nationality and in April the Cassation Court closed the case, declaring the dispute resolved.

 Discrimination – Bidun

-Migrant workers, including those in the domestic, construction and other sectors, continued to face exploitation and abuse under the official kafala sponsorship system, which ties workers to their employers and prevents them from changing jobs or leaving the country without the employer’s permission.
-In July, the authorities issued a decree setting minimum wages for domestic workers, most of whom are women.
+Migrant workers, including those in the domestic, construction and other sectors, continued to face exploitation and abuse under the official kafala sponsorship system, which prevents them from changing jobs or leaving the country without their employers’ permission.

 In May, the UN Working Group on the issue of discrimination against women in law and in practice recognized improvements, including women’s rights to vote, to stand for elections and to receive equal pay to men.
 Discrimination against women continued, however, with regard to laws on inheritance, marriage, child custody, nationality rights and domestic violence.

 Executions were carried out on 25 January, the first since 2013.
 Courts continued to hand down death sentences for offences including murder, drugs offences and terrorism-related charges.